MatthewKing/NGuard/readme.md

 Introduction
 ------------
-Lightweight guard / pre-condition / parameter validation framework for .NET
+Lightweight guard / pre-condition / parameter validation library for .NET

 Using a guard
 -------------